-As the routing in the public network (e.g Internet) uses public IP.
+The routing in the public network (e.g., the Internet) uses globally unique addresses known as public IPs.
 A public IP is an address that is similar to a postal address.
-All the web services are hosted over the public IP so that everyone accesses the website.
+All the web services are hosted over the public IP so that everyone can access the websites.

 LAN and NAT?

 A LAN is a group of connected computers using switches, hubs, and routers.
-Each computer (or any other network device) is assigned an internal IP e.g 192.168.1.45.
+Each computer (or any other network device) is assigned an internal IP, e.g., 192.168.1.45.
 The IP allocation could be static or via DHCP.
-There is a complete range of a private IP 192.168.1.xx based on a subnet mask.
-When a device sends a message out, the network router (default gateway) checks if the IP belongs to the LAN e.g From 192.168.1.24 to 192.168.1.56, it routes the message to that computer.

-If it is to access a public computer such as 126.96.36.199 (www.yahoo.com).
-The router forwards to the URL and keeps an entry in its using memory
+Suppose the same host needs to access a public computer such as 126.96.36.199 (www.yahoo.com).
+The router forwards to the URL and keeps an entry in its using memory using NAT.

 Firewall And NAT:

-Most organizations use firewalls instead of a simple router.
+Most organizations use firewalls instead of a router.
 It may block, unblock, or shape the network traffic based on various parameters, such as ports, IP ranges, etc. The Network Address Translation and routing features are coupled with the firewall.
-For NAT it maintains the state between the external server and internal IP.
-While data transfer a firewall can look into the payloads and applies traffic rules.
+NAT maintains the state between the external server and internal IP.
+During data transfer, a firewall can look into the payloads and apply traffic rules.

-If we look then there are two sub-sessions, one is between the firewall and internal LAN computer and another is from the firewall to the public internet server.
+There are two sub-sessions, one between the firewall and the internal LAN computer and another from the firewall to the public internet server.

 How to restrict the IPs using NAT?

 While configuring translation, we can specify the private IP ranges.
 This will restrict Internet access.
-For example, in a company, if only the marketing department is allowed to access the internet, then the NAT table will have only addresses of marketing department computers.
+For example, if only the marketing department is allowed to access the Internet in a company, then the NAT table will have only the addresses of the marketing department’s computers.

 How to configure a Linux machine as a router with NAT?

 Linux is an open-source operating system.
-It comes with many userspace features such as
+It comes with a useful functionality named as

-For example, in a telecom network, there is a gateway between mobile and the packet network named GGSN.
-For GPRS attach, the mobile device gets a private IP from the GGSN and a logical tunnel is set up over UDP between GGSN and SGSN for uplink and downlink data.
+For example, a telecom network has a gateway between mobile and the packet network named GGSN.
+The mobile device gets a private IP from the GGSN for GPRS attach, and a logical tunnel is set up over UDP between GGSN and SGSN for uplink and downlink data.